Best CDN in 2022 – A Comprehensive Guide for Content Delivery

 We probably don’t need to stress that by signing up with Google’s Cloud CDN, you’re guaranteed access to a veritable army of servers and data centers all around the globe, especially in Europe and North America.

-With support for hybrid and multi-cloud architectures and edge caches peered with nearly every major end-user ISP globally, Google Cloud CDN offers perhaps the best content delivery network overall.
+With support for hybrid and multi-cloud architectures and edge locations peered with nearly every major end-user ISP globally, Google Cloud CDN offers perhaps the best content delivery network overall.
 Mobile support is also fantastic, owing to Google’s proven track record with Android.

 As you’d expect from Google, security protocols are also taken quite seriously.
-TLS (SSL) certificates come free with your subscription, two-factor authentication is supported, and there is a whole slew of other enterprise-friendly security features.
+TLS (SSL) certificates come free with your subscription, two-factor authentication is supported, and there is a whole slew of other enterprise-friendly security solutions.

 Google Cloud CDN may not be the most affordable or customizable content delivery network, but the blend of unmatched speed, great server coverage, and excellent integrations make it hard to beat.